netsoc/docs/docs/shh/index.md

 ## Usage

-To connect to the gateway, simply SSH with your Netsoc username to `netsoc.ie`.
+To connect to the gateway, simply SSH with your Netsoc username to `shh.netsoc.ie`.

 === "Linux / macOS"
-    Run `ssh myusername@netsoc.ie`:
+    Run `ssh myusername@shh.netsoc.ie`:

     ```
-    $ ssh dev@netsoc.ie
+    $ ssh dev@shh.netsoc.ie
     Welcome to Netsoc SHH (not a typo :P).
     The latest version of the CLI is pre-installed (type netsoc).